 Listed in: Psychology, as PSYC-224

-Requisite: PSYC 100 and consent of instructor required.
+Requisite: PSYC 100 and consent of the instructor.
 Limited to 14 students.
-Spring semester.
+Fall semester.
 Professors Aries and Hart.

 If Overenrolled: Priority given to sophomores and juniors.